 Need help finding a condominium in Toronto?
 Call 416-433-3414!

 Although Canada's official sport is listed as lacrosse, there are millions of Canadian ice hockey fans who would beg to differ on the subject.
-If you asked almost anyone in Canada what their national sport is, whether it was a newly arrived immigrant driving a Brampton airport taxi or a fifth generation Canadian involved in youth sports, you can be sure they would answer with a resounding: "hockey!"
+If you asked almost anyone in Canada what their national sport is, whether it was a newly arrived immigrant driving a Barrie dentist around or a fifth generation Canadian involved in youth sports, you can be sure they would answer with a resounding: "hockey!"
 And if the "real" national sport of Canada is hockey then the "real" national pastime of Canada is watching hockey.
 On TV, on the radio, or in person, Canadians love to cheer for their favorite team.

 Since hockey is viewed in Canada as the national sport, it is also unfair to Canadians that they are so outweighed in the NHL by teams from American cities.
 To Canada's six teams, there are twenty four belonging to the United States.
 Therefore in the minds of most Canadians, it is time for change.
 And it should start with the creation of a seventh Canadian franchise in the NHL.
 You could fill a whole unit of King West Condos with the mayors of cities vying for their cities to host this coveted team.

 Should it be Halifax, Nova Scotia?
 Regina, Saskatchewan?
 Victoria, British Columbia?
 Here at Make It Seven, we'll debate the merits of prospective host cities as if a realtor in Toronto had asked us to choose between them.
 We'll also discuss the problems that would be faced by a seventh Canadian hockey team - finance by companies like First Central Mortgage Funding, fans, competition - and go over the history of Canada in hockey to analyze why we don't already have seven - or more - hockey teams.

 The free encyclopedia that anyone can edit.
 Visit or contribute today!